-Figure 3-12 shows the terminal block on the front-loading chassis with power enhancement on top.
-Although the terminal block is oriented vertically on this chassis, it provides an improved external terminal block that requires additional jumpers to provide power to user cards that apply voltage to the CPE device.
+Figure 3-12 shows the power connector block on the front-loading chassis with power enhancement on top.
+Although the power block is oriented vertically on this chassis, it provides an improved external power connector that requires additional jumpers to provide power to user cards that apply voltage to the CPE device.

-The V{NA} and V{NB} leads were added to provide an interface for a separate, redundant or non-redundant power source to the system.
-The V{NA} and V{NB} leads are no longer referenced to the V_A and V_B leads respectively.
-As a result this condition if you are running a DC system with -48VDC connected to the V_A (F1 Power Supply) or V_B (F2 Power Supply) leads, you will not have any battery applied to any of the user cards that require the -48VDC towards the CPE equipment.
-There must be a separate source applied to the V{NA} or V{NB} leads to provide the -48VDC source to the connecting CPE equipment.
-If a second source is not available you may install a jumper from the V_A or V_B source leads using 16 gauge wire.
-The V_A or V_B source feed must also be 16 gauge wire if a jumper between leads is required.
+The $V{NA}$ and $V{NB}$ leads were added to provide an interface for a separate, redundant or non-redundant power source to the system.
+The $V{NA}$ and $V{NB}$ leads are no longer referenced to the $V_A$ and $V_B$ leads respectively.
+As a result this condition if you are running a DC system with -48VDC connected to the $V_A$ (F1 Power Supply) or $V_B$ (F2 Power Supply) leads, you will not have any battery applied to any of the user cards that require the -48VDC towards the CPE equipment.
+There must be a separate source applied to the $V{NA}$ or $V{NB}$ leads to provide the -48VDC source to the connecting CPE equipment.
+If a second source is not available you may install a jumper from the $V_A$ or $V_B$ source leads using 16 gauge wire.
+The $V_A$ or $V_B$ source feed must also be 16 gauge wire if a jumper between leads is required.

-The telecommunications voice signaling ground is referenced ground connection to the V{NA+} side of V{NB+} side of the -48VDC power system.
+The telecommunications voice signaling ground is referenced ground connection to the $V{NA+}$ side of $V{NB+}$ side of the -48VDC power system.
 Both of these feeds are referenced to the same place on the backplane.
 This reference ground can occur at the integrated access system power connection strip or at the -48VDC power source, which ever is more effective if having multiple connections back to a ground source is not desirable.
-The wire connection between the V{NA+} , V{NB+} , V{A+} , or the V{B+} terminals, and a referenced ground is required to eliminate ground isolation between connection devices.
+The wire connection between the $V{NA+}$ , $V{NB+}$ , $V{A+}$ , or the $V{B+}$ terminals, and a referenced ground is required to eliminate ground isolation between connection devices.
 If this ground connection is not maintained, and one side of the connection equipment is not referenced to an earth ground then a floating ground condition can occur causing the voice circuits and the voice signaling to react erratically when either end of the connecting equipment tries to start the circuit.

-When running the system in an AC environment with an AC/DC converter installed in the chassis, the V{NA+} or V{NB+} must have the same ground reference as the connecting equipment so as not to produce a floating ground potential as discussed earlier.
+When running the system in an AC environment with an AC/DC converter installed in the chassis, the $V{NA+}$ or $V{NB+}$ must have the same ground reference as the connecting equipment so as not to produce a floating ground potential as discussed earlier.

-Sites using only loop start telecommunication circuits (no ground start or E&M signaling) can operate properly without the Telecom Signaling Ground.
+Sites using only loop start telecommunication circuits (no ground start or E&M signaling) can operate properly without this Telecommunications Ground.

-When grounding the system, you may use 14 gauge solid wire for a single connection to the terminal block connector.
-When there is no way to provide multiple separate ground feeds you may use 16 gauge solid wire to connect from one terminal block pin to another terminal block pin with a ground feed on one of the terminal block pins that are looped together.
-If you use different gauge wire on the feed terminal block pin and the looped terminal block pins the connection may not have the proper integrity due to the larger size wire impeding a solid connection to the smaller wire.
+When ground the system, you may use 14 gauge solid wire for a single connection to the TB connector.
+When there is no way to provide multiple separate ground feeds you may use 16 gauge solid wire to connect from one TB pin to another TB pin with a ground feed on one of the TB pins that are looped together.
+If you use different gauge wire on the feed TB pin and the looped TB pins the connection may not have the proper integrity due to the larger size wire impeding a solid connection to the smaller wire.

-In all previous versions, the chassis and ground was either tied together via the terminal block connector or when the logic cards were inserted and secured with the panel screws.
+Note: In all previous versions, the chassis and ground was either tied together via the TB connector or when the logic cards were inserted and secured with the panel screws.
 This caused the ground scheme of the system to be automatically tied together via the logic card.